FaithChepkemoi/WK2-Code-Challenge/README.md

 Click the "Add" button to add the item to your shopping list.

 **Marking Items as Purchased**:
-Click on an item in the list to mark it as purchased.
+Click on an item in the list or click purchase button to mark it as purchased.
 The item's appearance will change.

-Editing Items:
+**Editing Items**:
 Click the "Edit" button next to an item to change its name or quantity.

-Clearing the List:
+**Clearing the List**:
 Click the "Clear List" button to remove all items from your shopping list.